aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/convert-revision-of-xlsb-to-xlsm/_index.md

 {{% alert color="primary" %}}

 Aspose.Cells now supports the full conversion of revisions of XLSB files into XLSM files.
-Revisions are found inside the path \xl\revisions.
-You can view them by changing your XLSB file extension to ZIP.
-The \xl\revisions path contains files ending with .bin extensions.
+Revisions are found inside the path `\xl\revisions`.
+You can view them by changing the XLSB file extension to **.zip**.
+The `\xl\revisions` path contains files ending with `.bin` extensions.

-When you convert your XLSB file into XLSM file using Aspose.Cells, these .bin files successfully convert to .xml files as shown in these two screenshots.
+When you convert your XLSB file into an **XLSM** file using Aspose.Cells, these `.bin` files are successfully converted to `.xml` files, as shown in the two screenshots.

 {{% /alert %}}